 4. Most European countries also give a work permit to work in the country during the tenure of the course.

-5. Last but not the least, Europe is the hub for innovation and development in technology.
+5. Last but not least, Europe is the hub for innovation and development in technology.
 So if your ambition is to get your name etched in history as an inventor, a European university is your refuge.

 Top European countries to study abroad